oddsdk/odd-app-template/README.md

 ## 🧨 Deploy

-The [Webnative App Template demo](https://webnative.netlify.app) is currently hosted on Netlify, but it should be supported on any static hosting platform (Vercel, Cloudflare Pages, etc).
+The Webnative App Template is currently deployed as a [Netlify app](https://webnative.netlify.app) and a [Fission app](https://webnative-template.fission.app), but it should be supported on any static hosting platform (Vercel, Cloudflare Pages, etc).

-### Fission App Hosting

-Coming soon!

-_You can't currently deploy to Fission's app hosting infrastructure._ SvelteKit Single-Page Applications require redirects in order to support routing.
-Redirects are not currently supported by IPFS, so the [Fission Publish GitHub action](https://github.com/fission-codes/publish-action) is not yet supported.

-There is [work underway to extend IPFS http gateways to support redirects](https://github.com/ipfs/kubo/pull/8890).
-Once that is merged, deploying to Fission will work.

 ### Netlify